The house mouse is a small rodent that has a slightly pointed nose.

-The house mouse is very adaptable and often lives in close association with humans.
-Therefore it is known as a "commensal" rodent as are brown rats.
-House mice are much more common in residences and commercial structures than are rats.
-Next to humans, it is regarded to be the most common mammal in cities.
+The house mouse is very adaptable and often lives close to humans.
+House mice are much more common in homes and businesses than rats.

 Do they do any harm?